scummvm/scummvm/devtools/create_bladerunner/subtitles/README.md

     make devtools/create_bladerunner/subtitles
     ```

-6. You may need to install some required Python 2 libraries such as Pillow (or PIL), xlrd, xlwt and wave (which is part of the Python 2 Standard Library).
+6. You may need to install some required Python 3 (or 2) libraries such as Pillow (or PIL), pandas, openpyxl, xlwt.

 7. Copy the output file "SUBTITLES.MIX", created in the ScummVM root folder, into your Blade Runner game directory.

 8. Launch the Blade Runner game using ScummVM.

 ## quotesSpreadsheetCreator (quoteSpreadsheetCreator.py)
-(requires python libs *xlwt* (tested with version 1.3.0), *wave* (included in the Python 2 Standard Library)
+(requires Python libs *xlwt* (tested with version 1.3.0 for both Python 3 and Python 2.7))

 A tool to gather all the speech audio filenames in an Excel file which will include a column with links to the audio file location on the PC.
 By Ctrl+MouseClick on that column's entries you should be able to listen to the corresponding WAV file.